Accessibility @ the Library

 Most library events are open to the public.
 For more information about upcoming library events or for information on ADA accommodations, please see our Events and Programming page.

-Students requiring accommodation for library instruction will need to be registered with the Disability Support Services and should notify their faculty before the library class session.
+Students requiring accommodation for library instruction will need to be registered with the Disability Support Service office and should notify their faculty before the library class session.